Fall 2020 / Spring 2021 Legal Internship

 Legal interns are exposed to a wide range of legal research and writing projects, including amicus briefs, pleadings in affirmative lawsuits, practice advisories, legislative analyses, legal memoranda, and/or comments on proposed immigration regulations.
 Interns also assist with the National Immigration Project’s outreach and advocacy work.

 Applicants must be law students who have completed at least one year of law school before the beginning of the internship.
 The National Immigration Project looks for candidates who can demonstrate a commitment to immigrants’ rights.
 Preference is given to those students who have taken an immigration law class or have past experience working on immigrants’ rights issues.
 Students with law school clinical experience are encouraged to apply.

-The internship is based in Washington, DC.
-Interns are expected to work full-time for a preferred duration of 10 weeks.
+The internship is based in Washington, DC, although remote work may be necessary depending on public health recommendations.
+Interns can work full-time or part-time for the duration of the semester.
 Please note your availability in your cover letter.
-We may accommodate varying schedules on a case-by-case basis.

 This is an unpaid position.
 Academic credit may be available.

-Interested candidates should apply by submitting a cover letter, resume, list of references, and a writing sample (no longer than 10 pages) to Amber Qureshi at firstname.lastname@example.org.
+Interested candidates may apply by submitting cover letter, resume, list of references, and a writing sample of not longer than 10 pages by email to Hilda Bonilla.
 Applicants are encouraged to submit applications early in order to be considered for the internship position.